st10266994/PROG7311_POE_PART_TWO/README.md

 **Agri-Energy Connect** is a web-based prototype that creates a collaborative space for farmers and renewable energy providers.
 The platform allows:

-- Farmers to log and manage produce.
+- 🌾 Farmers to log and manage products
-- Employees to manage farmer profiles and product inventories.
+- 🧑‍💼 Employees to manage farmer profiles and product inventories
-- Seamless interaction between agriculture and sustainability.
+- 🌍 Seamless interaction between agriculture and sustainability

 ---